yschaeff/raddr_switch/doc/protocol.md

 To trigger the rest of the pack, ALPHA will emit a GROWL to the highest ranked RABI (RABI0) followed by a HOWL.
-Then, ALPHA will listen to the lowest ranked RABI (RABIw) which will BARK all HAULS from the higher ranked RABIES and finally HAULS itself.
+Then, ALPHA will listen to the lowest ranked RABI (RABIW) which will BARK all HAULS from the higher ranked RABIES and finally HAULS itself.

 The amount of BARKS per HOWL is 1+K (HOWL + BARKS needed to represent the